Alveda King: Education

 King studied journalism and sociology as an undergraduate and received a Master of Arts degree in business management from Central Michigan University.
 She received an honorary doctorate from Saint Anselm College.

 Public office

 From 1979 to 1982, King represented the 28th District in the Georgia House of Representatives.
 The district included Fulton County, and King served as a Democrat.

 In 1984 King ran for the seat of Georgia's 5th congressional district in the U.S. House of Representatives, challenging incumbent Representative Wyche Fowler.
 Hosea Williams was also a challenger in the primary.

 Fowler defeated both King and Williams in the primary.
 It was the last time she ran for elected office.
 Since then, she has publicly stated "I've been a Democrat, and I've been a Republican.
 I've even considered being an independent.
 Today, I'm just a Christian."

 King is a member of the Frederick Douglass Bicentennial Commission, having been nominated to the position by President Donald Trump in 2018.

+In January 2026 King testified before the House Oversight Committee's "Task Force on the Declassification of Federal Secrets" on the declassification of government records related to the assassination of Martin Luther King Jr.